SamuelN-CyberSec/Agentic-AI-Risk-Whisperer/README.md

 •	Expand a row to view description, owner, updates, and mitigations This layer acts as the structured control center.

-3. AI Risk Evaluation (Evaluate Candidate)
+3. AI Risk Evaluation (Evaluate Candidate):
 This is the core intelligence engine.
 When Actions → Evaluate Candidate is clicked:
 Step	Process